SomeWeekendReading/someweekendreading.github.io/_posts/2020-11-02-coronavirus-winter-of-our-discontent.md

 [Here at Chez Weekend, our vote is already submitted](https://www.someweekendreading.blog/today-i-voted/) to the town clerk's drop box, and verified as "accepted for counting" from the secretary of state's web site.
-Please do the same: either drop off your ballet with your local ballot counting office (_not_ the now criminally-impaired Post Office! <sup id="fn1a">[[1](#fn1)]</sup>), or vote in person if you have to.
+Please do the same: either drop off your ballet with your local ballot counting office (_not_ at the now criminally-impaired Post Office! <sup id="fn1a">[[1](#fn1)]</sup>), or vote in person if you have to.
 [Scalzi has a nice summary over at _Whatever_.](https://whatever.scalzi.com/2020/11/02/election-eve-info/)